rust-lang/rfcs/text/3081-multi-part-examples-in-rustdoc/index.md

   Another layer of nesting would incur mental overhead and increased implementation cost for tooling compared with the suggested approach.
 - For longer nested comments, might be cumbersome.
   Imagine comments that include code blocks.
 That's another nesting.
 Imagine long text.
 You'd have to handle line breaks and comment slashes (`//`).
+- [According to @jyn514](https://github.com/rust-lang/rfcs/pull/3081#discussion_r577914359), this would be very difficult to implement.

 Advantages: